GCSEs - Level 1 and 2

 - Grade 9 is the highest grade.
 Fewer grade 9s will be awarded in each subject than were previously awarded A*s, rewarding exceptional performance.
 Other high-achieving students will get a grade 8 or 7.

-- Year 11 students who took English language, English literature and maths GCSEs in 2017 were awarded grades 9 to 1, with 9 being the highest grade.
+- Year 11 students who take English language, English literature and maths GCSEs from 2017 will be awarded grades 9 to 1, with 9 being the highest grade.

 - A grade 4 (equivalent to a grade C) and above is a ‘standard pass’; this is the minimum level that students need to reach in English and maths, otherwise they will need to continue to study these subjects as part of their post-16 education or training.
 Many jobs will need a grade 4 or higher.